El-Mundo/Soundshop/README.md

 # Soundshop
 This project attempts at applying blurring filters to audio files based on their spectrogram.
-This project depends on Processing 3.5.4 and Processing Sound library.
+This project depends on Processing 3.5.4, Processing Sound library, and Minim Audio library.

 All used resources are packed as JAVA byte arrays to avoid pre-loading troubles.